A Superlinear Convergence Framework for Kurdyka-{\L}ojasiewicz Optimization: A -order Regularized Proximal Newton Method

 \item [(iii)] when $F$ is a KL function of exponent $\theta\in[\frac{q-1}{q},1)$, there exist $\gamma>0$ and $\varrho\in[0,1)$ such that

-\end{itemize} \end{theorem} \begin{remark} Theorem \ref{theorem-Alg1} (ii) implies that the sequence generated by the CR method converges Q-superlinearly with order $\frac{4}{3}$ to a stationary point of \eqref{composite} if $F$ is a KL function of exponent $1/2$ satisfying Assumption \ref{ass-F} and the conditions of Theorem \ref{theorem-Alg1}.
+\end{description} \end{theorem} \begin{remark} Theorem \ref{theorem-Alg1} (ii) implies that the sequence generated by the CR method converges Q-superlinearly with order $4/3$ to a stationary point of \eqref{composite} if $F$ is a KL function of exponent $1/2$ satisfying Assumption \ref{ass-F} and the set $\mathcal{L}_{F(x^0)}$ is bounded.
 When $g\equiv 0$, although this result is weaker than the Q-quadratic superlinear convergence rate obtained in \cite{Yue19}, the required KL property of exponent $1/2$ is also weaker than the local error bound required by the latter on the second-order stationary point set. \end{remark}